looker-open-source/looker_deployer/README.md

 ## Groups Deployment

-This command allows for the migration of groups across instances.
+This command allows for the migration of non-externally managed groups across instances.

 Matching for create or update will be based on the name of the setting, since IDs are auto-incremented.